laravelcompany/phpteacher.com/src/content/learning/boolean-logic.md

 ---
-title : "Boolean Logic"
+title: "Boolean Logic"
-description : "Is it a yes or a no?"
+description: "Is it a yes or a no?"
 ---
 Boolean logic is used to combine booleans to return another boolean.